 c) All other conditions and guidelines as per Annex XI (A & B) should be complied d.
 Hedging of price risk on Inventory

 Users: Domestic oil marketing and refining companies.

-Facilitators: AD Category I banks Purpose: To hedge commodity price risk on tenor restricted to a maximum of one-year forward.
+Purpose: To hedge commodity price risk on Inventory.

+Products: Over-the-counter (OTC) / exchange traded derivatives overseas with tenor restricted to a maximum of one-year forward.